gomorpheus/morpheus-docs/library/blueprints/self-service.rst

 - **LOGO:** Select or upload a logo to be associated with this catalog item
 - **CONFIG:** Enter, view, or edit Instance config here.
 Click :guilabel:`CONFIGURATION WIZARD` to build this catalog item through the |morpheus| Add Instance wizard
 - **CONTENT:** Optionally include documentation content for this Catalog Item.
 Markdown-formatted text is accepted and displayed appropriately when the item is ordered from the Service Catalog.
 A new Catalog Item-type Wiki entry will also be added containing this information.
-- **OPTION TYPES:** If desired, select Option Types to present users with mandatory or optional selections prior to provisioning
+- **INPUTS:** If desired, select Inputs to present users with mandatory or optional selections prior to provisioning

 Once done, click :guilabel:`SAVE CHANGES`